murphygroup/3DCellComposer/README.md

 - Clone this GitHub repository.
 - Install Conda, if not already installed.
 - Run `conda env create -f environment.yml`.
 This command will create a new Conda environment `3DCellComposer` and install all the necessary packages.
+- The software was tested on Ubuntu 18.04.5 LTS and Python 3.8.

 ### Command Structure